Blockchain-and-FL/Sparrow/RQ1/readme.md

 # Modeling and Development Effectiveness Evaluation

-We assess Sparrow's effectiveness by examining both its modeling capabilities and the efficiency of the smart contracts it generates.
+We evaluate the effectiveness of our Sparrow in terms of modeling effectiveness and development effectiveness.

 ## 1. Modeling Effectiveness
 Modeling effectiveness evaluates how well Sparrow captures the semantics and syntax of legal elements within LCs.
 We specifically check: